-(Optional, for women of child-bearing years only; form valid if left blank)

-If I am pregnant, my decision concerning life-sustaining procedures shall be modified as follows:

-G. Effect of Stated Preferences

-(Read both of these statements carefully.
+F. (Op Case of Pregnancy tional, for women of child-bearing years only; form valid if left blank) am pregnant, my decision concerning life-sustaining procedures shall be modified as ows: G. ect of Stated Preferences ad both of these statements carefully.
 Then, initial one only.)
+1. I realize I cannot foresee everything that might happen after I can no longer decide for myself.
+My stated preferences are meant to guide whoever is making decisions on my behalf and my health care providers, but I authorize them to be flexible in applying these statements if they feel that doing so would be in my best interest. >>OR << 2.
 I realize I cannot foresee everything that might happen after I can no longer decide for myself.
-My stated preferences are meant to guide whoever is making decisions on my behalf and my health care providers, but I authorize them to be flexible in applying these statements if they feel that doing so would be in my best interest.

->>OR <<

-2. I realize I cannot foresee everything that might happen after I can no longer decide for myself.
 Still, I want whoever is making decisions on my behalf and my health care providers to follow my stated preferences exactly as written, even if they think that some alternative is better.